image description

 If the museum ultimately is permitted and built, its building and grounds will surround the retrofitted fraternity house that functions as town hall on three sides.
 The college already owned the former inn property, which extends to North Street south of the municipal building.

-On Thursday, Art told the ZBA that Williams has acquired the Northside Motel to the north of town hall with the intent to raze the building as part of the landscaping for the museum.
+On Thursday, Art told the ZBA that Williams has acquired the Northside Motel to the north of town hall with the intent to raze the building; the property is not included in any of the building or parking plans submitted to the town.
 According to documents filed with the Registry of Deeds, the college paid $1.8 million on July 9 for the property owned by Vipulkumar and Niketa Patel.
 The Patels have owned the motel since 2004.

 Tags: WCMA,